Response to the TCFD

 Monitoring metrics

-- Scope 1, Scope 2 CO2 emissions and energy usage (Toyota Boshoku group)
+- Scope 1and 2 GHG emissions and energy usage (Toyota Boshoku group)